 The God Apollo

 The program was named after the god Apollo.
-Apollo was god of th sun, truth and prophecy as well as a number of other things.
+Apollo was god of th sun, truth and prophecy.

 The Apollo program